 Since I’ve made mayo, I figured I could use the same idea and pasteurize my mayo as well.
 The same principle applies and makes making mayo at home extremely convenient as safe.
 With the addition of yogurt, the shelf life of homemade mayo can be extended from a few days to a couple of months.
 Vinegar also helps keep pathogens under control.

-I added my aioli to a sealable baggie and and sucked the air out of it using my vacuum chamber sealer.
+I added my aioli to a sealable baggie and sucked the air out of it using my vacuum chamber sealer.
 Not all that necessary though.
 Since we’re pasteurizing a liquid, we could place the mayo in jars, make sure to tighten the lid well and submerge the jars in the water placing an object over them to keep them submerged.
 If using the improvised sous vide bath, don’t place the jars directly onto the bottom of the pot which is the hottest, the mayo could be cold and the jars could crack.
-To prevent air pockets in the jars, you could cover the mayo with vegetable oil, which you could drain afterwards.
+To prevent air pockets in the jars, you could cover the mayo with vegetable oil, which you could drain afterward.

 Place the baggies in the water bath for the required time and done.
 The Mayo didn’t separate.
 Once done, you can store your pasteurized eggs or mayo back in the fridge!

 Hope you find this useful!!!
 Thank you for stopping by!
 Safe egg eating!
-I hope you feel more encouraged to try making mayo at home even without having pasteurized eggs at hand.
+I hope you feel more encouraged to trying making mayo at home even without having pasteurized eggs at hand.
 Take care!